 Northwest Entrance (Woodhaven Boulevard and Forest Park Drive), Forest Park

-Hours: Daily through Sept.
-8, weekends and holidays through Oct.
-27. Hours vary; see the full schedule online.
+Hours: Daily March 25 through Sept.
+5, weekends and holidays through Nov.
+26. Hours vary; see the full schedule on the website.

-This merry-go-round reopened last year and is undergoing a refurbishment process that will keep it turning for future New Yorkers.
+Created in 1890, this carousel is the only carousel that is also a designated New York City landmark.
 Take a spin on one of the 49 horses or ride in a chariot as you listen to vintage organ music.